mayuresh12345/Equity-portfolio-allocation-system/README.md

 base metric.

-● Two metrics were used, one is Min Variance and the other is Mean Variance
+● Min Variance and Mean Variance were used as metrics

-● Min variance is an investing approach that involves mixing stock holdings and

-diversifying the stocks.

-● Mean variance is the method of evaluating risk, expressed as variance, against

-expected return

-● Between Min and Mean Variance, Min variance is giving better results.
-It gives nearly

-11% more returns compared to the standard S&P 500 whereas the Mean variance
+● Min variance gives better results.
+Nearly 11% more returns compared to the standard S&P 500

-gives around 10% more returns.

-● So, Min variance is used for stock selection in our portfolio.

 **Future Prospect:**